fdbozzo/foxbin2prg/Documentacion/github/FoxBin2Prg_git.md

 If you don't have no other needs, use 32bit.

 ### gitignore
-The _.gitignore_ file controls, which files **go not** into the git repository by default.
+The _.gitignore_ file controls which files **go not** into the git repository by default.
 It goes by folder with inheritance.
+If you undstand the inheritance of .gitignore, you grok FoXBin2Prg.cfg and vice versa.
+Very close.

 But git would not be git if one could not teach .gitignore to define the files **included**.
 Again, see pro-git.

-Creating the file might be a bit odd on MS Windows (Windows dislikes just extension), but created once most editors will not complain.
+Creating the file might be a bit odd on MS Windows (Windows dislikes just extension).
+Created once, most editors will not complain.
 In case, just open the bash in your projects base folder (Explorer, context menu) and enter `touch .gitignore`.

 An example for _Text_ only use.